First Ladies Dresses At The Smithsonian

 Another notable trend is the growing emphasis on sustainability and ethical fashion.
 Many First Ladies have made a conscious effort to choose gowns that are made from sustainable materials or that are produced in factories that adhere to ethical labor standards.
 This reflects a growing awareness of the environmental and social impact of the fashion industry and a desire to promote more responsible and sustainable practices.

 The Smithsonian continues to enhance the First Ladies Collection with interactive exhibits and digital resources.
-The museum's website offers detailed information about each First Lady and her gown, as well as virtual tours of the exhibit.
+In real terms, the museum's website offers detailed information about each First Lady and her gown, as well as virtual tours of the exhibit.
 These online resources make the collection more accessible to people around the world and allow visitors to explore the exhibit at their own pace.
 The Smithsonian is also using social media to engage with audiences and share behind-the-scenes stories about the First Ladies and their dresses.

 Tips and Expert Advice